 The account Owner can perform many subscription self-service functions directly from the user interface:

-- From rpm.newrelic.com, select the account dropdown.
+- From one.newrelic.com, select the user menu.

 - Select your choice of self-service options.